33 of the Absolute Best TV Shows to Watch on HBO Max

 Here are the highlights.

-- Shaq, premiere (2022- ): Docuseries.
-It details the life and career of NBA Hall of Famer and multi-hyphenate Shaquille O'Neal.
+- Branson, premiere (2022- ): Docuseries.
+It's a four-part documentary about the life of billionaire entrepreneur Richard Branson.

+- Gossip Girl, season 2 premiere (2021- ): Teen drama series/reboot.
+In season 2, Gossip Girl is leaving no stone unturned in her effort to control the scandalous lives of Manhattan's elite.

 Read more: The Best Movies to Watch on HBO Max